 The master resource of your platform are its network effects.
 It is the resource that needs to be built and the nurtured.
 The data, the algorithms and the capability to analyse and gain insights are essential.
 The latter also grows with the size of the network.

-- The key resource are the network effect between the participants (drivers and passengers)
+- Network effect between the participants (drivers and riders)

 - Analytic capabilities